Messi double helps Barcelona to 4-2 win at Tottenham

 When the post twice denied Messi at the start of the second half it looked like he wouldn’t come close to repeating his hat trick in the 4-0 victory over PSV Eindhoven in the group opener.

-But Messi, who scored in the 2011 final win over Manchester United, was afforded more space in the second half by the hosts.
+But Messi, who scored in the 2011 final win over Manchester United, was afforded more space in the second half.

-After Harry Kane pulled one back in the 52nd minute, Messi started and completed the move four minutes later that restored Barcelona’s two-goal lead.
+After Tottenham striker Harry Kane pulled one back in the 52nd minute, Messi started and completed the move four minutes later that restored Barcelona’s two-goal lead.

 By the time Jordi Alba virtually cut the ball back from the byline, Messi had darted into the box and both Coutinho and Suarez left it for the five-time world player of the year to finish.

+The prospect of a Tottenham comeback flickered again when Erik Lamela netted with a deflected strike in the 66th

+“We had a few problems,” Barcelona coach Ernesto Valverde said.
+“But we solved them.”

-The prospect of a Tottenham comeback flickered again when Erik Lamela netted in the 66th but Messi had the final say in the 90th to snuff out the resistance.
-As Suarez let the ball go past him, the unmarked Messi tapped into an open net.
+Or Messi did.
+As Suarez let the ball go past him, the unmarked Messi tapped into an open net in the 90th to put the score beyond the reach of a Tottenham side which has never lifted the European Cup.

 “What we had to do was take risks,” Pochettino said.
 “When you play against Barcelona you can have different players and different tactics but the result will be the same.”